 Be smart, don’t spoil your conversion rates just because you aren’t in line with today’s latest trends your customers want so much.

 Sometimes it’s so much easier to chat with a bot and keep things simple than to pick up the phone and call the company for what appears to be a simple request or question.
+However, if you use business phone services, this facilitates communication for both you and your customers.

 Think about it this way: you can opt for using chatbots to just add to your human workforce, not to replace your workforce.
 It seems like it could be a balanced decision to do so.